ChokunPlayZ/makex-resources/README.md

 # makex-resources
 a repo for documenting all public github repo for makex challenge teams

-and shows contribution each team left before they part ways to the future wating for them, this repo shows the works they put in to research and left everything for the next generation to explore and improve on
+give the a place to display their adchivement and contribution each team left before they part ways to the future wating for them, this repo shows the works they put in to research and left everything for the next generation to explore and improve on

+because the point of MakeX is more than the competetion, it's about the friendship and connection made, the knowledge shared, and the fun everyone had

 below teams are sorted by school, year awards will also be listed